ooominds/Keeping_it_simple_Widrow-Hoff_rule/README.md

 This repository contains scripts for the analyses reported in

 > Milin, P., Tayyar Madabushi, H., Croucher, M. and Divjak, D. (2020).
-Keeping it simple: Implementation and performance of the proto-principle of adaptation and learning in the language sciences. *arXiv.org*: http://arxiv.org/abs/2003.03813.
+[Keeping it simple: Implementation and performance of the proto-principle of adaptation and learning in the language sciences](http://arxiv.org/abs/2003.03813). *arXiv.org*.

 The paper-package is split into `R` script files which are hosted here on **GitHub** and the supporting datasets in `csv` and `tar.gz` formats are available at University of Birmingham **UBIRA** eData platform: [UBIRA eData link](https://doi.org/10.25500/edata.bham.00000449)